BenIanGifford/scaling-pancake/README.md

 `wget https://raw.githubusercontent.com/BenIanGifford/scaling-pancake/master/vending_machine.py`

-This is a bad way to install it cause all it will do is downlaod the one file but that is all you really need
+This is a bad way to install it cause all it will do is downlaod the one file but that is all you really need for now

+To run it just do `python3 ./vending_machine.py`

 # Library setup